cucumber/cucumber-jvm/README.txt

+h1.
+Have a Cuke, Duke

+Cucumber runs on Java!

 History.txt entry for Cucumber when this is complete:

 This version also brings Cucumber even closer to Java.
 Although it has been possible to